Consider Public Universities that ‘Own’ a City and a College Town

 - University of Washington-Seattle

-This list admittedly is not a long one.
-However, I wanted to list schools that also had residential campuses and attracted students from outside their home states.
-Had I wanted to add schools that were near cities via mass transit such as Rutgers University-New Brunswick or the University of Maryland-College Park I would have had a longer list.
-But neither Rutgers nor Maryland owns the student job market or the entry-level job market in their regional economy as the schools above do.
+This post specifically targeted cities with colleges that have residential campuses and attracted students from outside their home states.
+Had I wanted to add schools that were near cities via mass transit such as UC-Berkeley, Rutgers -New Brunswick or the University of Maryland-College Park I would have had a longer list.
+But neither none of these schools own the student job market or the entry-level job market in their regional economy as the schools above do.